England Football Online

 Colours "The Irish team were pretty clad in blue shirts and black pants, with the exception of Scott, who wore white pants."

-Captain James Fitzpatrick Selection Ireland Selection Committee
+Captain Johnny Fitzpatrick Selection Ireland Selection Committee

 only, W 0 - D 0 - L 1 - F 0 - A 2. team chosen on Tuesday, 3 March 1896;